Cottony Cushion Scale Identification Guide

 +

-The tiny red crawlers (first-instar nymphs) are the primary dispersal stage.
-They move across the plant on their own and can also be carried by wind, birds, garden tools, or on infested nursery stock.
-Ants that tend the scales for honeydew may also help move crawlers.
+The tiny red crawlers are the main stage that spreads.
+They walk across the plant on their own and can also be carried by wind, birds, garden tools, or on infested nursery plants.
+Ants that tend the scales for honeydew may also help move crawlers to new spots.

 What is the vedalia beetle and why is it important?